-1. Member States shall take the \boxtimes necessary \bigotimes measures to ensure that seafarers serving on ships as referred to in Article 2 are trained as a minimum in accordance with the requirements of the STCW Convention, as laid down in Annex I to this Directive, and hold certificates as defined in points (35) and (36) of Article 1, and/or documentary evidence as defined in point (37) of Article 1.
+1. Member States shall take the necessary measures to ensure that seafarers serving on ships as referred to in Article 1 are trained as a minimum in accordance with the requirements of the STCW Convention, as laid down in Annex I to this Directive, and hold certificates as defined inArticle 2, points (35) and (36), and/or documentary evidence as defined in Article 2, point (37).